Horn of Africa Appeal

 Severe drought has forced millions of people across the Horn of Africa to the brink of starvation.
 Your support is urgently needed.

-The global climate crisis means that countries in the Horn of Africa region are experiencing their worst drought in four decades.
+The global climate crisis means that countries in the Horn of Africa region are experiencing their worst drought in seven decades.

-A fourth consecutive failed rainy season means that some parts of Ethiopia, Kenya and Somalia have had no rainfall since 2019.
+A fifth consecutive failed rainy season means that some parts of Ethiopia, Kenya and Somalia have had no rainfall since 2019.

 This severe drought has led to widespread livestock deaths, acute food insecurity and a very real risk of famine in some places.